dotnet/roslyn-analyzers/README.md

 *Latest stable version:* [![NuGet](https://img.shields.io/nuget/v/Microsoft.NetCore.Analyzers.svg)](https://www.nuget.org/packages/Microsoft.NetCore.Analyzers)

 This package contains rules for correct usage of APIs that are present in _.NetCore/.NetStandard_ framework libraries.
-For example, [CA1309](https://docs.microsoft.com/en-us/visualstudio/code-quality/ca1309-use-ordinal-stringcomparison) (UseOrdinalStringComparison) flags usages of string compare APIs that do not specify `StringComparison` argument.
+For example, [CA1309](https://docs.microsoft.com/en-us/visualstudio/code-quality/ca1309-use-ordinal-stringcomparison) (UseOrdinalStringComparison) flags usages of string compare APIs that don't specify a `StringComparison` argument.

 **NOTE:** This analyzer package is applicable for both _.NetCore/.NetStandard_ and _Desktop .NetFramework_ projects.
 If the API whose usage is being checked exists only in _.NetCore/.NetStandard_ libraries, then the analyzer will bail out silently for _Desktop .NetFramework_ projects.
 Otherwise, if the API exists in both _.NetCore/.NetStandard_ and _Desktop .NetFramework_ libraries, the analyzer will run correctly for both  _.NetCore/.NetStandard_ and _Desktop .NetFramework_ projects.